datguychen/K6-Performance-Tests/README.md

 - I predefined the scripts, so you can just choose which to run
 - To see the scripts see package.json and .vscode/tasks.json

+## Notes
+- Keep in mind that I set the VU values specifically low, to not overload the public test API. :)